MEXICAN COKE

 26 glass Coke bottles in vitrine.

-I brought this familiar, everyday object into the work to expand the scope of the project beyond materials used in art making, and into those we encounter in everyday life.
+I brought this familiar, everyday object into my investigations to expand the scope beyond materials used in art making, into those we encounter in everyday life.
 The concerns I have in the studio aren’t separate, they mirror those of someone doing a weekly grocery shop.

 I think of this piece less as a critique and more as an example.
 It shows that large-scale reuse isn’t hypothetical, it already exists.
 What it reveals is that the problem isn’t a lack of solutions, but which systems are prioritized and sustained.
 In that sense, the work becomes a way of making that difference visible, holding up two material logics side by side and asking what it would mean to take the circular one seriously, both in everyday life and in the studio.